lwjglgamedev/vulkanbook/bookcontents/chapter-00/chapter-00.md

 The resources (such as 3D models, shaders and textures are loaded using relative paths to the working directory).

 The maven files support native image generation, through GraalVM, by activating the native profile.
-In order to activate this, you need to properly set up GraalVM in your environment and to install native building tools.
+To activate this, you need to properly set up GraalVM in your environment and to install native building tools.
-Please, check GraalVM documentation for that.
+Please check GraalVM documentation for that.
-In order to generate native images, you just need to execute `mvn -Pnative clean package`.
+To generate native images, you need to execute `mvn -Pnative clean package`.

 ## Resources used for writing this book

 This book is the result of my self-learning process.
 I do not work on this domain professionally, rather I'm just a hobbyist with an interest in learning new technologies.
 As a result, you may find mistakes/bugs or even explanations that may be plain wrong.
-Please, feel free to contact me about that.
+Please feel free to contact me about that.
 My aim is that this book may help others in learning Vulkan.

 There are multiple materials that I've consulted to write this book.